mhelmetag/surfline_regions/README.md

 # Setup

 To setup this project:

+*   Since the old Surfline site is gone, you'll have to restore from a DB dump.
+That'll go something like `createdb surfline_regions_dev && pg_restore -U postgres --dbname=surfline_regions_dev priv/repo/surfline_regions_prod_09102018.sqlc`
-*   Setup the database, seeds, and frontend with `mix setup && mix seed.remote`
+*   Setup the database and frontend with `mix setup`
 *   Start Phoenix with `mix phx.server`